email markparmstrong@gmail.com

 github github.com/armkeh

-Sessional faculty McMaster University, 2013 - Dec 2020
+Sessional faculty McMaster University, Hamilton ON, 2014 - Dec 2020

 • Planned and prepared lecture materials and assignments/tests including both written and programming evaluations.